Rsync Tasks Screens

 Preserve Extended AttributesSelect to preserve extended attributes, but this must be supported by both systems.

 Delay UpdatesSelect to save a temporary file from each updated file to a holding directory until the end of the transfer.
-All transferred files renamed once the transfer is complete.
+All transferred files are renamed once the transfer is complete.

 Auxiliary ParametersEnter additional rsync(1) options to include.
 Separate entries by pressing Enter.
 Note: You must escape the * character with a backslash (\*.txt) or inside single quotes ('*.txt').